biocorecrg/RNAseq_course_2019/docs/differential_expression.md

 de <- results(object = se_star2,
 		name="Time_t25_vs_t0")
 ```
-To generate more accurate log2 foldchange estimates, DESeq2 allows for the **shrinkage of the LFC** estimates toward zero when the information for a gene is low, which could include:
+To generate more accurate log2 foldchange estimates, DESeq2 allows for the **shrinkage of the LFC** estimates toward zero when the information for a gene is low, which could include:<br>
-        * Low counts
+- Low counts<br>
-        * High dispersion values
+- High dispersion values<br>

 ```{r}
 # processing the same results as above but including the log2FoldChange shrinkage